kelseyhightower/nomad-on-kubernetes/docs/01-prerequisites.md

 ## Source

-This tutorial requires access to its source code on the same machine where commands will be executed.
+This tutorial requires access to its source tree on the same machine where commands will be executed.
 Clone this repository:

 ```
 git clone https://github.com/kelseyhightower/nomad-on-kubernetes.git